Learn about how far the reporting scope of your organisation goes, depending on certain circumstances.

 If your organisation provides residential accommodation for your staff or ‘customers’, then the energy consumption of this accommodation should be reported.
 This includes university, college and school residential accommodation, and barracks.
-Neither local authority housing nor HSE housing is counted.
+Neither local authority housing nor housing provided by the HSE or HSE-funded organisations is counted.

 You should report the consumption of data centres in the same way as any other energy consuming facility or building, even if the data centre is owned and/or operated by a third party.

 The physical location of a data centre is largely irrelevant in the M&R context.
 In the same way that your organisation could have two buildings in two different counties, it could have a data centre that is remote from its other energy facilities.
 If your organisation shares a data centre, then the consumption attributable to your organisation should be calculated in an appropriate manner.